 - daily turndown service

 - Still and sparkling bottled water is provided complimentary and replenished twice daily.

 Towels (excluding those on the rack) and bedsheets are changed every 3rd day (depending on cruise itinerary length).
 Shipboard laundry and ironing services are available at extra cost.
 Laundry bags are provided in the cabins and collected each morning.

-Each cabin is equipped with orange-coloured lifejackets, which are used in cases of emergencies and during lifeboat drills.
-Ship's electrical supply is 220 V (50 Hz).
+Each cabin is equipped with orange-colored lifejackets, which are used in cases of emergencies and during lifeboat drills.
+The ship's electrical supply is 220 V (50 Hz).
 The electrical outlets (found in all cabins and throughout the ship) are standard European 2-pin plugs.
 A total of 5 USB ports (per cabin) are for digital devices (cameras, smartphones, tablets, etc).
 Each cabin is also fitted with a total of 5 power outlets (110V / 220V).

 Most cabins (~90%) are with private step-out balconies, excepting only the aft-located (decks 5-6) "French Balcony" cabins, which are with a sliding window opening to a railing (Juliet balcony).
 Cabin balconies are furnished with 1 low table and 2 deckchairs.